 I didn’t realize until later that the man in black suit was Ernie all grown up.
 He had moved away to the city and started working for some firm with three men’s names and he came back and started buying up all the land for them.
 All the places we used to play as kids.
 And I don’t know for sure but I think he was still salty about my not wanting to kiss him at the dance.

-My dad died a year later in an accident near Highway 169.
-His little Ford truck got caught under the front tires of a semi, one of those road trains that always scared me as a kid.
+My dad died a year later in an accident near 169.
+His Ford truck got caught under the front tires of a semi, one of those road trains that always scared me as a kid.
 I finally understood why after they pulled his body out from the wreckage.
-There wasn’t much left of his truck, but somehow the radio was still playing and I remember it was a song he hated, Walking in Memphis, by some singer that for some reason my daddy couldn’t stand to listen to.
+There wasn’t much left of his truck, but somehow the radio was still playing and I remember it was a song he hated, Walking in Memphis, by some singer that for some reason my daddy couldn’t stand.

 There wasn’t much left of my daddy either.
-He was all tore up.
-His arms were hanging limp and his legs were so mangled that they didn’t even look like legs anymore and there was so much blood we coulda swam in it.
-They didn’t want me to look, and they didn’t want anyone to look but of course the passing cars slowed down and people stuck their heads out from their windows with long necks like chickens to see what was going on.
+He was all tore up, his arms hanging limp and his legs so mangled they didn’t even look like legs anymore.
+There was so much blood we coulda swam in it.
+They didn’t want me to look.
+They didn’t want anyone to look, but of course all the passing cars slowed down and people stuck their heads out from their windows with long necks like chickens to see what was going on.

-I wanted to turn off the radio so bad, but they wouldn’t let anyone near the wreck (I guess they were scared of fire) and so that song played all the way through to the end.
-I guess he couldn’t hear it anymore anyway, or unless angels are real then he could but I like to think he wouldn’t care.
-If there is a heaven then he most certainly is there but I’ve never believed in heaven.
-Or angels.
-But even if there is only death after death then at least I know that all the time we spent together was real and special and I think that’s enough.
+I wanted to turn off the radio so bad, but they wouldn’t let anyone near the wreck.
+They were scared of fire, I guess.
+So that song played all the way through to the end.
+I guess he couldn’t hear it anymore anyway, or unless angels are real, then he could but I like to think he wouldn’t care anymore.
+These earthly pleasures.
+If there is a heaven then he most certainly is there, but I’ve never believed in heaven really.
+Or angels for that matter.
+But even if there isn’t anything after death at least I know that all the time we spent together was real and special and I think that’s enough for me.

 I’m 22 now.
-I work on an oil field in North Dakota.
-Welding and whatnot.
-It’s another small town I live in, one that is living today but might be dying tomorrow, thrown together so quick it looks like it’s made out of toothpicks.
+I work on an oil field in North Dakota, welding and whatnot.
+It’s another small town I live in, one that is living today but might be full of ghosts tomorrow, built so quick it looks like it’s made out of toothpicks.
 They needed places quick for workers to sleep and eat.
-But it’s not a nice place and they say that the oil money can’t last forever.
-Men get in fights and women get in fights, but there are fewer women than men and most of the time the men tell me I could be making more money doing the other thing with my hands and they chuckle and hold their stomachs and I remember what my daddy always said, just smile and nod and go about my business.
+But it’s not a nice place and they say that the oil money won’t last forever.
+Men get in fights and women get in fights, but there are fewer women than men and most of the time the men tell me I could be making more money doing that other thing with my hands.
+Then they chuckle and hold their stomachs and I remember what my daddy always said: Just smile and nod and go about my business.
 And so I do.